Learning Macroeconomic Policies through Dynamic Stackelberg Mean-Field Games: Additional Results

-In this section, we present additional experimental results from ablation studies, including training curves~\ref{fig:n_100_training} and a test table~\ref{tab: SMFRL_test}, as well as experiments incorporating the use of behavior cloning as a pre-training strategy for follower agents.
-We find that the SMFG method without behavior cloning as pre-training still surpasses other baselines that utilize behavior cloning.
-More specifically, we compared SMFG with 5 baselines across 4 different experimental setups: without behavior cloning as pre-training for follower agents at N=100 and N=1000 (marked as \textit{N=100 without BC} and \textit{N=1000 without BC}); with BC-based pre-training for follower agents at N=100 and N=1000 (\textit{N=100-BC}; \textit{N=1000-BC}).
-Figure~\ref{fig:n_100_training} illustrates the training curves of 4 key macroeconomic indicators under these four settings.
+In this section, we present additional experimental results for validating the necessity of SMFG, including training curves Figure~\ref{fig:n_100_training_full} and Table~\ref{tab:policy_comparison_n100} and \ref{tab:policy_comparison_n1000}, as well as experiments incorporating the use of behavior cloning as a pre-training strategy for follower agents.
+We find that the DSMFG method without behavior cloning as pre-training still surpasses other baselines that utilize behavior cloning.
+More specifically, we compared DSMFG with 5 baselines across 4 different experimental setups: without behavior cloning as pre-training for follower agents at N=100 and N=1000 (marked as \textit{N=100 without BC} and \textit{N=1000 without BC}); with BC-based pre-training for follower agents at N=100 and N=1000 (\textit{N=100-BC}; \textit{N=1000-BC}).
+Figure~\ref{fig:n_100_training_full} illustrates the training curves of 4 key macroeconomic indicators under these four settings.
 The solid line represents the average value of the metrics across the 5 random seeds, while the shaded area represents the standard deviation.
 Each row corresponds to one setting, and each column to a macroeconomic indicator, including per capita GDP, social welfare, income Gini, and wealth Gini.
 A rise in per capita GDP indicates economic growth, an increase in social welfare implies happier households and a lower Gini index indicates a fairer society.
 Each subplot's Y-axis represents the indicators' values, and the X-axis represents the training steps.
-Table~\ref{tab: SMFRL_test} displays the test results of the 6 algorithms across 5 indicators, with each column corresponding to an experimental setting.
+Table~\ref{tab:policy_comparison_n100} and \ref{tab:policy_comparison_n1000} displays the test results of the 7 algorithms across 4 indicators, with each column corresponding to an experimental setting.